hrccybernetics/Linux-Tips/README.md

 * Run GUI apps via PODMAN
 * vimrc lite
 * VMware-vmon/vmnet configuration
+* Virt-manager "default" network not active or not found
 # TO - DO (need to be added)
 * Tmux copy-paste using xclip